ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 `us-east` | `us-east`
 {: caption="Table 1.
 Activity Tracker regions" caption-side="top"}

 Events from your deployments appear in an Activity Tracker instance in the same region, except for `osl01` and `seo01`.
-Deployments in `osl01` have their events forwarded to `eu-gb`.
-Deployments in `seo01` have their events forwarded to `jp-tok`.
+Deployments in `osl01` have events forwarded to `eu-gb`.
+Deployments in `seo01` have events forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up the Activity Tracker in multiple regions.

 ## Activity Tracker through LogDNA